Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 Nowadays, the first auction of the year is seen as both a publicity stunt and a ceremonial tradition honoring the industry.
 The top bluefin tuna often sell for around $250,000 USD.
 Prices for the rest of year drop back down to an earthly figure of around $30,000 USD for a large catch.

-I’ll start off with this advice: manage your expectations.
+Let’s start off with a small word of advice: manage your expectations.

 If you’ve seen photos or videos of the Tsukiji Tuna Auction, this won’t be the same thing.
 For one, the Toyosu Fish Market is newer and cleaner, but it also feels a lot more sterile in person compared to the old auction area at the Tsukiji Fish Market.

-Still, it is an electrifying experience where ginormous tunas are sold with rapid-fire bidding at staggering prices.
+It is still an electrifying experience where ginormous tunas are sold with rapid-fire bidding at staggering prices.
 There’s no spectacle quite like it anywhere else.

 What Time Does The Fish Auction Start?

-Like before, the tuna auction at Toyosu happens very early in the morning, between 5:30 am and 6:30 am.
+Like before, the tuna auctions at Toyosu happens very early in the morning, between 5:30 am and 6:30 am.
 They can last anywhere between 20 minutes to 1 hour on a given day.
-You should plan to arrive around 5 am to get a spot in the gallery or 5:30 am at the observation deck if you have a ticket (see below).
+You should plan to arrive around 5 am to the Fisheries Intermediate Whole Building to get a spot in the gallery or 5:30 am at the observation deck if you have a ticket (see below).

 There are no trains that will arrive early enough for you to catch the tuna auction.
-It’s recommended to stay in a nearby hotel (see my recommendations below) or to take a taxi.
+It’s recommended to stay in a nearby hotel (I give my recommendations below) or to take a taxi.

 Pro Hack: Taxis in Tokyo can be expensive, especially at night.
-Spend the night before relaxing at the nearby 24 hour Manyo Club Onsen.
+A cheap savings hack is to spend the night before relaxing at the nearby 24 hour Manyo Club Onsen spa.
 It’s a new hot spring spa complex in Toyosu that’s well worth a visit on its own.
-You can effectively save on a night’s accommodation by paying for the entrance + the overnight fee and combining it with a visit to the Toyosu market in the morning.
+You can effectively save on a night’s accommodation by paying around $40 USD for the entrance + the overnight fee and combining it with a visit to the Toyosu market in the morning.

 Where Is The Best Place To See The Fish Auction?